Palate cleanser

-A palate cleanser is a serving of food or drink that removes food residue from the tongue allowing one to more accurately assess a new flavor.
+A palate cleanser is a serving of food or drink that removes food residue from the tongue, allowing one to more accurately assess a new flavor.

-Palate cleansers are often used between tasting wine or cheese or other strong flavors.
+Palate cleansers are often used between tasting wines, cheeses, or other strong flavors.
 Pickled ginger is used as a palate cleanser between sushi pieces.

-Traditional French palate cleansers include sorbet, bread, apple slices, parsley and mint.
+Traditional French palate-cleansing foods include sorbet, bread, apple slices, parsley and mint.

 Bamia is a traditional Anatolian stew that is sometimes served as a palate cleanser between food courses at ceremonial feasts.